Weed Water War Wages On

 Gray of Roseburg Forest Products told Eugene Weekly that the ongoing litigation, which is only asking the court to uphold the company’s water ownership rights, does not concern the company’s FSC certification.

-However, FSC has a policy that certificate holders must not violate traditional or human rights violations.
+However, FSC has a policy that certificate holders must not violate traditional or human rights.
 The organization defines human rights according to the United Nation’s Universal Declaration of Human Rights.

 FSC certifications pulled due to human rights are rare in the U.S., Shoemaker says.